-Principia has a Latin characterset (see the overview below) which will cover most European languages.
-It also has some support for combining accents; so if the combination you need is not in the fonts, you might still be able to make it.
-Please let me know if there are glaring omissions and I will consider adding them!
+Principia has a Latin characterset which will cover most European languages.
+It also has some support for combining accents; so if the combination you need is not in the fonts, you might still be able to assemble it.
 The fonts have some nice features described here.

 Standard ligatures: The lowercase f will generally try to avoid collisions and change to a shorter, shyer version of itself when there are ascenders or accents nearby.
 This shy f connects nicely with the next glyph.
 The only real ligature is an f-eth pair for Icelandic: this may not be the world’s most pressing typographic problem, but the shape is pretty.